Shishir198/LearningJourney/18Aug_JAVA.md

 <h2>Custom Annotations</h2>

-To create a custom annotation, you need to define it using the @interface keyword.
+-To create a custom annotation, you need to define it using the @interface keyword.
-You can also specify meta-annotations to control how your annotation behaves.
+-You can also specify meta-annotations to control how your annotation behaves.

 1. Basic Syntax: <br>